-The best way to discover Paris is a walk.
-When you walk and look around, you have impression that everything here looks like Postcards from Paris !
+The best way to discover Paris is a simple walk.
+When you walk you feel like everything around looks like Postcards from Paris !

-This is my favorite part of the city.
-Walking here you can feel history written on the walls of buildings, in the secret corners of the streets and doorways .
-You can feel source of artistic inspiration.
+Walking here you can feel history written on the walls of the buildings, in the secret corners of the streets and doorways .
+Can feel source of artistic inspiration.
 As Picasso, Woody Allen, Hemingway or Cyrano de Bergerac – Famous walkers after this district.

-In front of the church is legendary Café Les Deux Magots.
+In front of the church there is a legendary Café Les Deux Magots.

 In June 1935 Picasso sat here with his friend Paul Eluard.
 He notices, seated at a nearby table, a beautiful young brunette with intense eyes.

 He was fascinated by the serious face of the young woman.
 She engages him in a strange game.
 In his hands she plants a small pointed knife into the wood of the table.
 Sometimes she misses her shot and a drop of blood comes from beading embroidered roses on her black gloves.
 Picasso asked Eluard to present them.,,Dora Maar,,, introduced herself the girl.
 They leave Deux Magots together.
 On the sidewalk Picasso asked Dora to offer him his gloves in memory of their encounter.

 This was the beginning of a very turbulent relationship that will last eight years.

 Just across the street, was a bookshop called La Hune – the epicentre of the intellectual Saint-Germain.
 Karl Lagerfeld was a regular customer there.
 He has an incredible collection of art books.
 He buys several copies of the same book in order to cut the pictures out.
 I’m writting about because strolling after the Latin Quarter you can easy meet famous people.